ubuntu/WSL/docs/tutorials/install-ubuntu-wsl2.md

 ### Installation of WSL from the Microsoft Store

-Duration: 3:00

-The WSL app is availble to install directly from the Microsoft Store like other Windows applications.
+The WSL app is available to install directly from the Microsoft Store like other Windows applications.

-To install the WSL application from the Microsoft Store, open it and search for **Windows subsystem**.
+To install the WSL application from the Microsoft Store, open it and search for `Windows subsystem`.

 ![|624x487](https://assets.ubuntu.com/v1/625ba435-search-windlows-subsystem.png)

-Click on the item **Windows Subsystem for Linux** to open the corresponding application page.
+Click on the item `Windows Subsystem for Linux` to open the corresponding application page.

 ![|624x488](https://assets.ubuntu.com/v1/976c348a-click-item.png)

-Click on **Get** to download and install the application.
+Click on `Get` to download and install the application.

-Upon installation, you can click on **Open**, but it will not do much since there is no Linux distribution installed.
+Upon installation, you can click on `Open`, but it will not do much since there is no Linux distribution installed.

 However, if you really want to open the WSL application without installing a distribution, you’ll see a nice and short help message that you must follow in order to make something useful with WSL: